 - 1. Submit the enrollment form.
 Students will earn \$20 for turning this in by week 3. - 2.
 Submit the parent/guardian consent.
 Students will earn \$20 for turning this in by week 4. - 3.
 Submit the direct deposit form.
-Students will earn \$30 for turning this in by week 5. - a.
-If students do not have a bank account, they should open one at a financial institution of their choice.
-Students should contact their Coach or Program Manager with any questions. - 4.
-Continue to track expenses.
+Students will earn \$20 for turning this in by week 5. - a.
+If students do not have a bank account, they should open one at a financial institution.
+Students should contact their Coach or Program Manager/Coordinator with any questions. - 4.
+Continue to work on your expense tracker and budget assignment.
 Saving receipts or using bank statements can help students remember how they spent their money.
-Students can use a mobile app, pen and paper or the Expense Tracking and Budgeting spreadsheet to track their expenses.
-Students should submit their expense tracker using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - 5.
-Continue to think about budgeting.
-What do you know?
-What do you want to learn?
+Students should submit their assignment using this form in week 11 to earn \$20 towards their participation incentive.

-Group Lesson - Expense Tracking & Budgeting
+Week 4 Group Lesson - Expense Tracking & Budgeting

+Ask students how things are going since the previous group lesson.
 Objectives for today's lesson: